HarryPeach/simplifying-legal-content/README.md

-# Simplifying Legal Content
+# LegaTeS

 ![](https://img.shields.io/badge/Python-3.9-green.svg)

+LegaTeS represents a hybrid text summarization system aimed on extraction of the salient information from legal documents.
-This is the frontend and backend code for my dissertation on simplifying legal content.
+This is the frontend and backend implementation of the related system.
 The repository consists of a web interface created with Svelte, and a FastAPI/PyTorch/TensorFlow backend.

 ![Frontend Interface](logo.png)